LarsBodewig/AutoSerializable/README.md

 ### Custom serializers

-To inject custom serializers/deserializers into a class, your class has to implement `AutoSerializer` and be annotated with `@AutoSerializable`.
+To inject custom serializers/deserializers into a class, your class has to extend `AutoSerializer` and be annotated with `@AutoSerializable`.
 The class has to be part of the `source` processed by byte-buddy or be available on the classpath during plugin execution.
-The class has to be public.
+The class has to be public and offer a default constructor.

 The gradle plugin automatically supplies the compile classpath and local project java classes as classpath during plugin execution to find custom serializers.